How To Play Blackjack

 There are more double down potentials in the next section.

-If you’re dealt the same numbers you have the option to double your bet and split your cards, putting a single bet on each hand.
+At a time you’re dealt the same numbers you have the option to double your bet and split your cards, putting a single bet on each hand.

-You should always split on aces of course, as you then have a potential of nailing two Blackjacks.
+Always split on aces of course, as you then have a potential of nailing two Blackjacks.
 You should also always split on 8’s because two 8’s gives you the unenviable total of 16.

 You should never split fours or fives.